Sadiq Khan Fuels Labour Party Conflict With Suggestion of Second Brexit Referendum

 — Evening Standard (@standardnews) September 25, 2017

 The London mayor’s suggestion of a second Brexit referendum has done nothing to qualm the chaos that has been ensuing inside the Labour Party for the better part of a year.
-Leader Jeremy Corbyn has been facing extreme scrutiny since April due to his lack of concrete stance on the matter, having changed his mind from an original standpoint in which he rallied for the public to be able to vote on the matter once more, to completely shutting down such an idea a few months later.
+Leader Jeremy Corbyn has been facing extreme scrutiny since April due to his lack of a concrete stance on the matter, having changed his mind from an original standpoint in which he rallied for the public to be able to vote on the matter once more, to completely shutting down such an idea a few months later.

 At the current point in time, the 68-year-old is refusing to discuss the topic at all, with the issue not having made the cut for debate at this year’s Labour Party Conference.
-Earlier Tuesday, The Guardian gave further detail to Jeremy Corbyn’s view on the matter; the Labour leader admitted that, despite his original reservation on the idea, Brexit does in fact have “some positives” and as such he will definitely not be looking at a second referendum.
+Earlier Tuesday, The Guardian gave further detail to Jeremy Corbyn’s view on the matter; the Labour leader admitted that, despite his original reservation on the idea, Brexit does, in fact, have “some positives” and as such he will definitely not be looking at a second referendum.

-Sadiq Khan has certainly been facing his fair share of problems as Mayor of London over the past while.
+Sadiq Khan has certainly been facing his fair share of problems as Mayor of London.
 Not only is he caught in the middle of the Brexit dilemma, there is also the rampant issue of terrorism plaguing the country, as well as the violent domestic acts being committed primarily in east London as of late.
 The most recent terrorist attack was that of the Parsons Green explosion, which took place on September 15.
-Although 30 were injured, there were fortunately no fatalities.
+Although 30 were injured, there were, fortunately, no fatalities.
 As for the crimes taking place inside the city; over the past year, acid attacks have doubled in the UK, with most occurring in England’s capital.
 It was merely three days ago that a 15-year-old wounded six people by spraying them with a corrosive liquid believed to be acid, putting three of his victims in the hospital.
 The most recent attack, reveals The Sun, was earlier today when a 26-year-old man threw acid in another’s face after fighting over “hippy crack” outside an east London bar.
 The incident, which has resulted in the victim being potentially blinded for life, was caught on CCTV.

 The rate of acid attacks is increasing at an alarming rate, similar to that of knife crime in the city over the past few years, which hit an epidemic in 2015 and 2016, failing to slow down even as 2018 approaches.
 Sadiq Khan is under extreme pressure to crack down on this horrifying new trend of violence, with the recent Brexit drama adding even more stress to his workload.